5 Steps for Effective Technical Debt Reduction

 If you are looking for ways to understand and manage technical debt on your project, read on – this post will come in handy.
 We will answer major questions about tech debt and ways to reduce and avoid it.

 Technical debt is the delayed development work that was set aside, often on purpose, to speed up software project delivery.
-Companies may decide to accumulate some technical debt to achieve certain business objectives, e.g. meet a tight deadline or roll the product out as fast as possible to outrun competitors.
+Companies may accept that they have to accumulate some technical debt to achieve certain business objectives, e.g., meet a tight deadline or roll the product out as fast as possible to outrun competitors.
 One of the most frequent causes of technical debt is the need to get the system out in the field to better understand how to solve a given problem and get the missing information needed to design and develop a better product.

 Technical debt, however, has nothing to do with poor coding.
 Bad code is never an option.